50ButtonsEach/fliclib-linux-hci/README.md

 ### What's included
 * `flicd` - This is the central daemon that manages all buttons.
 Run it with ./flicd -f flic.sqlite3
 * `clientlib/java` - A library that implements the protocol that should be very easy to use.
 Two example programs are included as well.
 Open it up in IntelliJ.
+* `clientlib/python` - A library for python 3.3 or higher, very similar to the Java library.
+Some example programs included.
 * `clientlib/websocket` - A websocket proxy and a demo client in html/javascript which you can use to scan and connect buttons.
 * `simpleclient` - A simple command line client with source code that can be used to test the protocol.
 * `client_protocol_packets.h` - C/C++ structs for all packets that can be included in a C/C++ program.